bitcraze/bitcraze-website/src/products/lighthouse-positioning-deck.md

 It is important to have a good feel for the [stabilizer module of the crazyflie](/documentation/repository/crazyflie-firmware/master/functional-areas/sensor-to-control/), in particular state estimation with the [Extended Kalman Filter](/documentation/repository/crazyflie-firmware/master/functional-areas/sensor-to-control/state_estimators/#extended-kalman-filter)

-#### Hardware Hack: Using LH deck with other hardware
+#### Hardware Hack: Using a LH deck with other hardware

-The deck has 4 solder pad on the bottom that are designed to allow using the {% poplink lighthouse-deck %} with other hardware.
+The deck has 4 solder pad on the bottom that are designed to make it possible to use the {% poplink lighthouse-deck %} with other hardware.
 The 4 pads are labeled and corresponds to the connector P3 in the deck schematic.

 The pads GND and VCOM can be used to supply power to the deck.
 There is a 3.0V LDO regulator on the board which means that VCOM can be in the range of ~3.3V to 5.5V.